Last update: October, 2007

 Pali grammatical terminology has shifted around over the 2,500 year history of the literature --and so students should expect some variation when comparing various classical or modern sources.
 I here provide a short list of Pali terms and "suggested abbreviations"; this is most of what a Pali student would need to know, but it is neither exhaustive nor definitive for the terms that will arise in all sources (e.g., Buddhaghosa uses significantly different terms from Kaccayana and his followers).
 It is fairly important for every Pali student to know "at least" these grammatical terms; English grammatical terms (such as "continuative past participle") are not much use outside of a university classroom, and are not even used consistently by modern Pali lexicons and textbooks.

-If the Ashokan-script abbreviations in the left-hand column are too obscure, by all means ignore them and invent your own set of scribbles; these are what I use myself, but every scholar may freely invent their own way to jot these things down in brief.
+If the Ashokan-script abbreviations in the left-hand column are too obscure, by all means ignore them and invent your own set of scribbles; every scholar may freely invent their own way to jot these things down in brief.
 However, the prevalent abbreviations of English terms such as "pr. pt. p." tend to be confusing to native English speakers --and are even more confusing for those who have studied English as a foreign language.
 An innovation of some kind is in order, and Ashokan "Brahmi" seems to be a more likely candidate for an international system of Pali annotation than any one "national" script.

 I am distributing revised, reformatted, and corrected editions of three Pali textbooks in the public domain.
 Some of these files have been revised and re-issued in several stages, roughly once each year since their advent on the website, with corrections and improved formatting (such as tables).